BKimMD/Opioid-Manager/README.md

    - For UDS, checks to see if there’s already an existing UDS order within last month and will try to go to next patient if order exists

 5. Creates order for naloxone/UDS

 6. Creates follow-up note (using the CPRS template that auto mails out to the patient) with naloxone/UDS info

 7. Waits for provider to review/sign-off on both the order and note and to go to the Patient Selection box

 8. Reads next name on list and repeats until list is complete

-Notes:
+#### Notes

 Works only for Rocky Mountain Regional VA Medical Center (but can be localized to other centers), uses CPRS letter writer and auto-adds 00-Location.